arizvisa/ida-minsc/docs/static/tagging.rst

 by either the :py:func:`database.tag` or the :py:func:`function.tag` functions.
 It's important to distinguish that the namespace these functions are contained in, do not distinguish whether a tag is a "global" or a "contents" tag.

-As described in the documentation for the :py:mod:`database`, the primary type for functions declared therein is considered the address where for :py:mod:`function`, the primary type is the considered the function.
+As specified in :py:mod:`database`, the primary type that is typically passed to its functions is an address.
+This implies that :py:func:`database.tag` can be used to tag an address.
+This address may belong to a function's contents or a global address. :py:func:`function.tag`, however, is used to tag the function itself.
+This is demonstrated at :ref:`tagging-examples`.

 This implies that :py:func:`database.tag` is used to tag a specific address belonging to a function's contents or a global, whereas :py:func:`function.tag`